Alexis Campbell – Executive Director contact Alexis

 Outside her role coordinating programming and events on the farm, Avary spends her time rehabilitating wildlife as a volunteer at West Shore Wildlife Center, helping to reduce feral cat populations through TNR with Steelton Community Cats, and voraciously reading in preparation for hosting her next book club.
 At the Horn Farm Center, Avary is responsible for coordinating programs and outreach projects.

-Lori Webster, Financial Assistant / Bookkeeper Contact Lori
+Lori Webster, Financial Assistant Contact Lori

 Lori Webster grew up southern York County.
 After retiring from 29 years of service with Johnson Controls in their Customer Service Department, Lori spends her time exploring her passion for gardening, outdoors, traveling, and photography with her partner, three children, and dog, Joy.